 For example, last year, my second child was born with acid reflux, food intolerances, and colic, and needed to be held and comforted by me, around the clock, for about 4 months straight.
 That became my top priority, and such a huge one, that it crowded practically everything else out.
 I knew that’s what I needed to be doing, but I’ll admit that I felt overwhelmed and out of balance.
 It came at a critical transitional time for both my business and my toddler, and I worried I was letting them down.
 But with the help of my team at work, my family at home, and a lot of prayer, the business and the toddler survived.
 A year later, we are all thriving.

 Some of you may be in much more difficult circumstances than the one I described above.
 Please know that my heart goes out to you.
 And as silly as it may sound, you may still want to try and think about the closet.
 What can you reasonably fit in there right now?
 Maybe it’s just one thing.
 One thing that is taking up all the room in your closet, your life, your heart.
 And that’s okay.
 That’s your balance for the moment, even though it may not feel very balanced.
 Just focus on that and remember to ask for (and accept!) help whenever possible.
 And hopefully soon, you’ll get through it, find room for a few more things, and the balance will come more easily.

 So, that’s it.
 Empty your closet, figure out what your essentials are, put them back in, and then once the closet is almost full, get rid of the rest.

 You’ll need to re-evaluate often, and don’t be afraid to ask for help. xo, Eva

 p.s.
 If you have any other tips for finding balance that you’d like to share, please comment below!
+Also check out my Stationery Business classes on atly.com.
 Thanks!

 Image Source: Hand lettering by me, Eva Jorgensen.
 They’re a part of the #EvasEverydayLettering project on my Instagram feed: @SycamoreStreetPress.